wososa/PSI-Sigma/README.md

 PSI-Sigma ΨΣ
 =================
 Previous single-exon PSI approaches were designed for simple splicing events with only one alternative exon, but they can be ambiguous in the case of mutually exclusive exons, multi-exon skipping, and more complex events.
-PSI-sigma is more flexible, can incoporate novel junctions, and can compute PSI values of individual exons in complex splicing events.
+The PSI-sigma is using a new splicing index that is more flexible, can incoporate novel junctions, and can compute PSI values of individual exons in complex splicing events.

 AUTHOR/SUPPORT
 ==============